-Gaffield has won many awards for his teaching, research, and innovative theories and methods related to computer-based, interdisciplinary and multi-institutional collaboration.
+Gaffield has won many awards for his teaching and research.
 The University of Ottawa named him Researcher of Year in 1995 and Professor of the Year in 2002.
 A Fellow of the Royal Society of Canada, he received the society’s J.B.
 Tyrrell Historical Medal in 2004 for his outstanding contribution to the study of Canada.
 In 2007, the Canadian Association of University Teachers presented him with its Distinguished Academic Award in recognition of excellence in teaching, research and service to the community.
 In 2011, he was the inaugural winner of the Antonio Zampolli Prize, awarded by the Alliance of Digital Humanities Organizations to recognize a single outstanding output in the digital humanities by a scholar.

 Gaffield received his bachelor and master of arts from McGill University, and his PhD from the University of Toronto.

 Gaffield came to SSHRC following 20 years at the University of Ottawa, where he:

 - held a University Research Chair;